dat17v1/2_03_my_first_website/README.md

-# 2_03_my_first_website
-Tutorial: Getting started with Spring, controllers and views.
+# Day 3 Tutorial: Getting started with Spring, controllers and views.